Native Plant Communities

 Lake Conroe - A native aquatic plant nursery was developed in 2008 by the Seven Coves Bass Club using a grant from B.A.S.S.
 Additional support and funding came from TPWD, the San Jacinto River Authority, and the USACE.

-Texas Freshwater Fisheries Center - The second native aquatic plant nursery was developed in 2010 with funding provided by the East Texas Woods and Waters Foundation at TFFC in Athens.
-This nursery is part of the hatchery tour, and can be explored by visitors who want to learn about native aquatic plants and their importance to Texas lakes.
+Texas Freshwater Fisheries Center -The second native aquatic plant nursery was developed in 2010 with funding provided by the East Texas Woods and Waters Foundation at TFFC in Athens.
+This nursery has historically been a part of the hatchery tram tour.
+However, upon reopening in 2025 the native aquatic plant nursery has been integrated into the visitor center exhibits for all visitors who want to learn about native aquatic plants and their importance to Texas lakes.

-College Station-Houston Fisheries Management office - Inland Fisheries staff built a native aquatic plant nursery in 2011 at their office in Snook.
+College Station-Houston Fisheries Management office -Inland Fisheries staff built a native aquatic plant nursery in 2011 at their office in Snook.
 Funding and materials were provided by the TPWD Kills and Spills Team as part of a mitigation project for Lake Raven in Huntsville State Park.
-Plants from this nursery have been successfully transplanted into Lake Raven and Lake Conroe.
+A small greenhouse was added using a grant from the Brazos River Authority in 2024.
+Plants from this nursery have been successfully transplanted into Lake Bryan, Lake Sommerville, Lake Raven, Lake Conroe and a few Community Fishing Lakes in the district.

 Lake Houston - A native aquatic plant nursery was constructed in 2013 by The Lake Houston Sports and Recreation Foundation, using money from local fundraising events along with support and funds from TPWD.
 Several plantings of plants produced in the nursery have already occurred in Lake Houston.